RobertObkircher/ctf-writeups/2022-tjctf-vacation/README.md

 #### vacation2

-In this case we don't have `shell_land`, but `main` is relevant because it gives us two primitives for return oriented programming:
+In this case we don't have `shell_land`, so `main` becomes relevant, because it gives us two primitives for return oriented programming:

-1. The call to `int puts(const char *s)` at `0x004011d6` can be used to print null terminated strings.
+1. The call to `int puts(const char *s)` at `0x004011d6` can be used to read memory.
 The first argument `const char *s` is passed in the `rdi` register as specified by the System V ABI.
-2. Returning to the start of main is a simple way to create a loop.
+2. Returning to the start of main is a simple way to create a loop that reads and evaluates multiple payloads.
+This is necessary because the buffer can only fit ~5 return addresses.

 The buffer overflow is the same as above, because `vacation` is identical except that it is located at a different offset.
 ```